SwiftyBeaver/SwiftyBeaver/README.md

 console.format = "$DHH:mm:ss$d $L $M"
 // or use this for JSON output: console.format = "$J"

-// In Xcode 15, specifying the logging method as .logger to display color, subsystem, and category information in the console. console.logPrintWay = .logger(subsystem: "Main", category: "UI")
+// In Xcode 15, specifying the logging method as .logger to display color, subsystem, and category information in the console.(Relies on the OSLog API) console.logPrintWay = .logger(subsystem: "Main", category: "UI")
+// If you prefer not to use the OSLog API, you can use print instead.
+// console.logPrintWay = .print

 // add the destinations to SwiftyBeaver log.addDestination(console)